 By using the correct tools, PRs be able to provide a more accurate overview of the success of their campaigns.
 They will also be able to give it a more accurate context when reporting back to clients.

-Data-driven PR is not only the future of PR, but it’s a necessity keep your brand relevant in an age of fake news and oversaturation of information.
+Data-driven PR is not only the future of public relations, but it’s a necessity keep your brand relevant in an age of fake news and oversaturation of information.

 Data analytics will also contribute to building more successful campaigns.
 Consider Barack Obama’s successful 2012 reelection campaign, which was heavily focused on social media data and analytics in order to determine how campaign messages resonated with different audiences.